State of Washington Classified Job Specification

 Knowledge and Abilities

-Ability to: exhibit conversation and comprehensive skills for social and work environment; maintain a safe and secure living environment; identify an individual’s needs and develop goals and objectives to address them; analyze a situation and take appropriate action; prepare and review written reports; write clearly and concisely; carry out written and oral/manual instructions.
+Ability to: exhibit conversation and comprehensive skills for social and work environment; maintain a safe and secure living environment; identify an individual’s needs and develop goals and objectives to address them; analyze a situation and take appropriate action; prepare and review written reports; write clearly and concisely; carry out written and oral/manual instructions; ability to communicate fluently using American Sign Language and demonstrated proficiency in written English.

 Two years of college (equivalent of 90 quarter credit hours) with major emphasis in interpreter training, education, child development, social work, psychology, sociology, recreation or related subjects

-Note: Proficiency in sign language is also required for positions working with students in the School for the Deaf.
+Note: Proficiency in sign language is also required for positions working with students in the Center for Deaf and Hard of Hearing Youth.

 Class Specification History